-- LLUI_DISPLAY_IMPL_initialize : The initialization function is called when the application is calling MicroUI.start().
+- LLUI_DISPLAY_IMPL_initialize : The initialization function is called when MicroEJ application is calling MicroUI.start().
 Before this call, the display is useless and don't need to be initialized.
 This function consists in initializing the LCD driver and in filling the given structure LLUI_DISPLAY_SInitData.
-This structure has to contain pointers on the two binary semaphores, the back buffer address (see Display Configurations), the display virtual size in pixels (lcd_width and lcd_height) and optionally the display physical size in pixels (memory_width and memory_height). - LLUI_DISPLAY_IMPL_binarySemaphoreTake and LLUI_DISPLAY_IMPL_binarySemaphoreGive : Two distinct functions have to be implemented to take and give a binary semaphore. - LLUI_DISPLAY_IMPL_flush: According the display buffer mode (see Display Configurations), the flush function has to be implemented.
+This structure has to contain pointers on two binary semaphores (see after), the back buffer address (see Display Configurations), the display virtual size in pixels and optionally the display physical size in pixels.
+The display virtual size is the size of the area where the drawings are visible.
+The display physical size is the required memory size where the area is located.
+Virtual memory size is: display_width display_height bpp / 8.
+On some devices the memory width (in pixels) is higher than virtual width.
+In this way, the graphics buffer memory size is: memory_width memory_height bpp / 8. - LLUI_DISPLAY_IMPL_binarySemaphoreTake and LLUI_DISPLAY_IMPL_binarySemaphoreGive : The Graphics Engine requires two binary semaphores to synchronize its internal states.
+The binary semaphores must be configured in a state such that the semaphore must first be given before it can be taken (this initialization must be performed in LLUI_DISPLAY_IMPL_initialize function).
+Two distinct functions have to be implemented to take and give a binary semaphore. - LLUI_DISPLAY_IMPL_flush: According the display buffer mode (see Display Configurations), the flush function has to be implemented.
 This function must not be blocking and not performing the copy directly.
 Another OS task or a dedicated hardware must be configured to perform the buffer copy.